At a Glance

 Some tips for your application 🫡

-Understand the Research Focus: Familiarize yourself with the Cancer Evolution and Genome Instability Laboratory's research.
-Highlight your understanding of cancer evolution, genome instability, and how these areas relate to your previous work or studies.
+Understand the Research Focus: Familiarise yourself with the Cancer Evolution and Genome Instability Laboratory's work.
+Highlight your understanding of cancer evolution, genome instability, and how these areas relate to your previous research experience.

 Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also expresses your passion for cancer research.
-Discuss why you are interested in working with Professor Charles Swanton and how your skills can contribute to the lab's goals.
+Discuss how your skills can contribute to the lab's goals and mention any specific techniques or methodologies you are proficient in.

-Highlight Collaborative Experience: Since the position involves collaboration within a community of researchers, be sure to mention any past experiences where you successfully worked in teams or contributed to collaborative projects.
-This will demonstrate your ability to engage with the WORC platform effectively.
+Highlight Collaborative Experience: Since the role involves working within a collaborative environment, emphasise any past experiences where you successfully worked in teams or contributed to interdisciplinary projects.
+This will demonstrate your ability to thrive in a collaborative research setting.

 How to prepare for a job interview at WORC Community a Caterpillar Hill Limited